keenanromain/AWS-CLF-C02-Study-Guide/README.md

 Artifact is a portal that gives AWS customers access to AWS compliance documentation and AWS agreements.
 It is to help support internal auditing and compliance.

+GuardDuty provides intelligent threat discovery to your AWS account.
+It uses machine learning algorithms to detect anomalies in your 3rd party data.
+It analyzes VPC Flow Logs, CloudTrail Logs, DNS Logs, S3 Logs, EBS Volumes, Lambda Network Activity, RDS/Aurora Login Activity, EKS Audit Logs, etc.

+Inspector is an automated security assessment service.
+It leverages the Systems Manager (SSM) agent on services like EC2 to perform it's tests.
+It analyzes against unintended network accessibility and known vulnerabilities against the OS.
+Inspector can also analyze container images being pushed into ECR and against lambda functions for software vulnerabilities and suspicious code dependencies.
+It sends its findings to Amazon EventBridge.

+Config helps with auditing and recording compliance with your AWS resources by recording your configurations and changes over time.
+It can work with S3 to have these records stored, perhaps also even analyzed with Athena.

+Macie is a fully managed data security and data privacy service that uses ML pattern matching to discover and protect your sensitive data in AWS.
+Sensitive data in S3, such as Personally Identifiable Information (PII), will be detected by Macie and it will then alert you of the discoveries.

+Security Hub is a central security tool that is used to manage various security tools across multiple aws accounts and automate security checks.
+It has integrated dasshboards highlighting current security and compliance statuses and automatically aggregates alerts.

+Detective analyzes, investigates, and quickly indetifies *the root cause* of security issues or suspicious activity using ML.
+It produces visualizations with details and context so you can address the main concern.

+Abuse is where you can report suspicious behavior occuring on AWS resources such as spam, port scanning, DDOS attacks, hosting illegal content, intrusion attempts, distributing malware, etc.

 -----

 SQS lets you send, store, and receive messages between software components at any volume, without losing messages or requiring other services to be available.
 It is a fully-managed service used to decouple applications.
 It serves as a temporary message store so that a receivering service can receive data at a timeframe and manner that is acceptable to it, as opposed to just receiving a message whenever the sender sends it.
 It is the oldest AWS offering and one of the first services to appear in the cloud.
 It scales from 1 message to 10,000s per second.
 Requests are deleted after they are read.